mestconsult/techxport_assignment/README.md

 # techxport Assignment

 Please find below the details of your assignment.
-The assignment is to be submitted by **Friday, 9th October**
+The assignment is to be submitted by **Friday, 9th October**.